 Five years later, the Collins Signal resumed publication with Vol. 1, Issue #4 dated "Winter 1952" under the editorship of Melvin E. Schinkel.
 The Collins Signal continued for the next 25 years; finally ending with Vol. 18, Issue #1 "Spring 1971."

-The Collins Signals on this web site were scanned, formatted, processed, and posted to the web site by a group of Rockwell Collins retiree volunteers in support of the Rockwell Collins Museum Club.
+The Collins Signals on this web site were scanned, formatted, processed, and posted to the web site by a group of Collins Aerospace retiree volunteers in support of the Collins Aerospace Museum.
 There are a few issues that had to be scanned from bound volumes and are therefore not the best quality.
-If you notice this and happen to have an unbound copy of that particular issue, please contact the Rockwell Collins Museum Curator, Lawrence Robinson.
+If you notice this and happen to have an unbound copy of that particular issue, please contact the Collins Aerospace Museum Curator.
 The volunteers are currently working on supplying a searchable index of employee names and equipment type numbers found in the magazines.

 • Search our collection of Collins Signal issues dating from the first issue in February 1933 to the last in Spring 1971.